winery/winery/docs/user/FAQ.md

 ## Q: Where can I find a quick start guide to model node types?

-A: You can find a Winery quick start guide about modeling node types [here](quickstart.md).
+A: You can find a Winery quick start guide about modeling node types in our [Quickstart](quickstart.md).

 ## Q: How can I export my modeled application as a CSAR?

-A: Select the Tab *Services Templates*.
+A: Select the tab *Services Templates*.
 From the listed service templates, select the one you want to export.
 In the detailed view, press *Export* and then choose the option *CSAR (XML)*.